thomasrickus/thomasrickus/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning computer graphics in WebGL and game development in Unity
+- 🌱 I’m currently learning about Systems Programming in C and Operating Systems in C
 - 🔭 I’m currently working on projects for my various courses

 <!--